epw/consensus/consensus.md

 ## Fictional Positioning

 Finally, characters advance within the context of the story.
 A character gets some money and buys a new car, and now has a reliable means of getting around.
 A character meets a long-lost cousin and now has a new connection to their family.
 A character finally builds the library they’ve always meant to.
 Often, due to the descriptive nature of the rules, it is possible to fit these things into the mechanics.
-New acquaintances can become Anchors or Inspirations, a library might be a place of power, but just because it doesn’t fit doesn’t mean it doesn’t matter.
+New acquaintances can become Anchors, a library might be a place of power, but just because it doesn’t fit doesn’t mean it doesn’t matter.
 There are also changes that aren’t precisely mechanics but interact with them: If you quested out and gained a vial of sacred water from the lake inhabited by the last mermaid, perhaps you now have a resource that could be consumed to do magic within your Paradigm but beyond your abilities.

 \End{Player}